 Reporting certain incidents is a legal requirement.
-The report informs the enforcing authorities (HSE, local authorities and the Office for Rail Regulation (ORR)) about deaths, injuries, occupational diseases and dangerous occurrences, so they can identify where and how risks arise, and whether they need to be investigated.
-The Health and Safety Executive's reporting of accidents and incidents at work allows the enforcing authorities to target their work and provide advice about how to avoid work-related deaths, injuries, ill health and accidental loss.
+The report informs the enforcing authorities (Health and Safety Executive, local authorities and the Office for Rail Regulation) about deaths, injuries, occupational diseases and dangerous occurrences, so they can identify where and how risks arise, and whether they need to be investigated.
+The reporting of accidents and incidents at work allows the enforcing authorities to target their work and provide advice about how to avoid work-related deaths, injuries, ill health and accidental loss.

 The Work at Height Regulations apply to all work at height where there is a risk of injury in the event of a fall.
 The regulations set out arrangements required for the effective management of work at height.
-They cover selection, installation and use of work equipment and techniques for working at height.
-In addition to the general measures, tree climbing using a rope and harness has to meet specific requirements set out within Schedule 5; parts 1, 2 and 3 are relevant (dependent upon the system being used).
-Ladder use is covered within Schedule 6.
+They cover selection, installation and use of work equipment and techniques for working at height, including tree climbing using a rope and harness (personal fall protection), and MEWP, platform and ladder use.

 The Workplace (Health, Safety and Welfare) Regulations cover a wide range of basic health, safety and welfare issues and apply to most workplaces.
-Employers are required to demonstrate regulatory compliance with regard to issues relating to: ventilation, temperature, lighting, cleanliness, room dimensions, workstations and seating, floor conditions, falls or falling objects, transparent and translucent doors, gates and walls, windows, skylights and ventilators, traffic routes, escalators, sanitary conveniences and washing facilities.
+Employers are required to demonstrate regulatory compliance with regard to issues relating to: ventilation, temperature, lighting, cleanliness, room dimensions, workstations and seating, floor conditions, gates and walls, windows, skylights and ventilators, traffic routes, sanitary conveniences, washing facilities and drinking water.

-PART 4: BIBLIOGRAPHY
+PART 5: BIBLIOGRAPHY